shynuu/free5gc-cli/README.md

 ![freecli-interactive-cli](https://user-images.githubusercontent.com/41422704/99889610-220d3580-2c57-11eb-9133-f4a1daaa9258.gif)

-Freecli is an interactive cli utility to test and manage free5gc.
+Freecli 5G is an interactive cli utility to test and experiment free5gc.
 It currently includes the following modules:

 - Subscriber: manage the subscriber of free5gc in a fashion way
 - 5G gNB: emulate a 5G gNB